zydou/arti/doc/dev/rpc-book/src/rpc-connect-spec.md

    but no Arti process is listening at the location it describes.
  - The connect point tells us to try an embedded
    Arti client, but no embedded client is available.
- - The connect point tells us to use a Unix socket, but we are on windows.
+ - The connect point tells us to use a Unix domain socket, but we are on windows.
  - The specified address for connect file, or a file that the connect point mentions,